 In the two weeks before the ceremony, the student rehearses at the Unitarian Church up to three times, as needed: once with the Hebrew tutor and B Mitzvah Coordinator the first week, and twice with the B Mitzvah Coordinator, Rabbi and Hebrew tutor (if available) the week of the service.
 At least one parent is required to attend each of the three rehearsals.

-We recommend that families supply readers with their texts at least a week before the service and encourage them to practice reading their texts aloud.
 These rehearsals allow students to feel comfortable speaking in the space for the service and allow the tutor and Rabbi to offer last-minute tips on presentation and to walk through the ceremony as it will take place.

 Photographs